 Walk-In Service Hours:

 CSD offers open walk-in hours for many services, as follows:

-No appointments are needed during this time to receive assistance with information, advocacy and referral support.
-We can assist with understanding paperwork, filling out applications, making phone calls, answering questions and more.
+No appointments are needed to receive walk-in assistance with information, advocacy and referral support.
+We can assist with understanding paperwork, filling out applications, making calls, answering questions and more.